chef/chef-web-docs/chef_master/source/ctl_delivery.rst

 delivery local
 =====================================================
 Use the ``local`` subcommand to run a phase or stage of Chef Automate locally, based on settings in the ``project.toml`` file located in the project's ``.delivery`` directory.

+.. note:: As of Chef DK 1.2, delivery local now supports options for functional phases, running stages, and specifying a remote ``project.toml``.

 Syntax
 -----------------------------------------------------